tejbabu91/apama_connectivity_golang/README.txt

-SAMPLE

-   Sample connectivity plugin to demonstrate golang integration
+APAMA CONNECTIVITY GOLANG

+   A Go librray to enable writing Apama Transport plugins in Golang.

 DESCRIPTION

-  This is an experiment to write connectivity plugins in golang.
+  This project aims to provide a Go library which can be used as a base to write Apama Transport plugins completely in Golang.

+  The library is written with a combination C++ and Go and is visible to Apama as a C++ plugin.

 BUILDING THE SAMPLES

   Install Apama.
-Source the apama_env file.
-Run make.

-RUNNING THE SAMPLES
-  run plugin using the command:
-    correlator -p 9999 --config tmp.yaml -DHOST=localhost
+Run the following commands(currenly only supported on Linux):
+  - $ source ${APAMA_HOME}/bin/apama_env
+  - $ cd examples/sample
+  - $ make